ComputeStacks/ansible-install/README.md

 # Install ComputeStacks

+Before proceeding, be sure to review our [architecture overview](https://docs.computestacks.com/admin_guide/getting_started/architecture_overview/), and our [minimum requirements](https://docs.computestacks.com/admin_guide/getting_started/onprem-demo/).
+We are also more than happy to help you design your ComputeStacks environments.
+Please [contact us](https://www.computestacks.com/contact) to learn more.

+_Note: We do not recommend running this on an existing cluster at this time.
+We have made efforts to ensure this script is idempotent, however we are not 100% there just yet._

 ## Prerequisites

 1. You will need a valid license to proceed with the installation.
 You can purchase, or request a demo license, by visiting: [accounts.computestacks.com/store/computestacks](https://accounts.computestacks.com/store/computestacks)